 These melons prefer hot temperatures and do not handle cold well.
 They prefer moist conditions, though very high humidity can cause fungal problems.

-Black diamond watermelons love rich soil and do very well in organic material.
+Black diamond watermelons love rich soil and do well in organic material.
 Amending the soil with plenty of compost before planting will ensure these melons receive the nutrients they need.
-If needed, fertilizer can be applied when flowers appear to help encourage healthy fruit production.
-It is best to give nitrogen-based fertilizer in the early stages of growing, then switch to phosphorus and potassium-based fertilizers when the plant produces flowers.
+Fertilizer can be applied when flowers appear to help encourage healthy fruit production.
+It is best to use nitrogen-based fertilizer in the early stages of growing, then switch to phosphorus and potassium-based fertilizers when the plant produces flowers.

 How to Grow Black Diamond Watermelon From Seed